 - Lived apart for 2 years or more (where both parties agree to the divorce)

 - Lived apart for 5 years or more (even if contested by one party)

-Official statistics show that almost half of divorce petitions between 2016 and 2018 cited behaviour as the reason for ending the marriage, rather than the required period of separation.
-However, while signalling the likely shift to mutual agreement, the Ministry of Justice announcement sets out plans for a minimum six month timeframe from making a petition until final divorce, so that couples have time for reflection before securing divorce.
+Official statistics show that almost half of the divorce petitions between 2016 and 2018 cited behaviour as the reason for ending the marriage, rather than the required period of separation.
+However, while signalling the likely shift to a mutual agreement, the Ministry of Justice announcement sets out plans for a minimum six-month timeframe from making a petition until final divorce, so that couples have time for reflection before securing a divorce.

 Proposed divorce law changes

 - The irretrievable breakdown of a marriage to be the sole ground

 - The option of a joint application for divorce, alongside retaining the option for one party to initiate the process

 - Removing the ability to contest a divorce